DOI10.47051/RQOF3597

 Spanish common names: Coral transandina, coral capuchina.

-Recognition: ♂♂ 81.9 cmMaximum distance from the snout to the tip of the tail. ♀♀ 106.5 cmMaximum distance from the snout to the tip of the tail..1 In western Ecuador, true coralsnakes (genus Micrurus) can be distinguished from most, but no all, false coralsnakes by having brightly colored rings that encircle the body (rings evident on the belly), small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 The Trans-Andean Coralsnake (M. transandinus) is one of four species of the genus occurring in the rainforests of western Ecuador.
-From these, it is the only one having a tricolored pattern and black body rings arranged in monads.1,2 There is another species, M. bocourti, in which some individuals have thin accessory black rings, giving the appearance of a monadal pattern, but this snake occurs in dry forest areas and has red rings that are 2–3 (instead of 4) times as broad as the black rings.1 The combination of small eyes and the complete rings on the dorsum as well as on the belly separates M. transandinus from the Mimetic False-Coralsnake (Erythrolamprus mimus).3
+Recognition: ♂♂ 81.9 cmMaximum distance from the snout to the tip of the tail. ♀♀ 106.5 cmMaximum distance from the snout to the tip of the tail..1 In western Ecuador, true coralsnakes (genus Micrurus) can be distinguished from most, but not all, false coralsnakes by having brightly colored rings that encircle the body, small eyes that are about the same size as the post-ocular scales, and no loreal scale.1,2 Micrurus transandinus is one of four species of the genus occurring in the rainforests of western Ecuador.
+From these, it is the only one having a tricolored pattern and black body rings arranged in monads (Fig. 1).1,2 There is another species, M. bocourti, in which some individuals have thin accessory black rings, giving the appearance of a monadal pattern, but this snake occurs in dry forest areas and has red rings that are 2–3 (instead of 4) times as broad as the black rings.1 The combination of small eyes and the complete rings on the dorsum as well as on the belly separates M. transandinus from the Mimetic False-Coralsnake (Erythrolamprus mimus).3

 Figure showing variation among individuals of Micrurus transandinus

-Natural history: UncommonUnlikely to be seen more than once every few months..
-Micrurus transandinus is a terrestrial to semi-fossorial (living underground and at ground level) snake that inhabits pristine to heavily disturbed rainforests and evergreen foothill forests.1 This species also occurs in clearings, plantations (palmito and banana), and rural gardens nearby forest border.1,4 Individuals have been seen active on soil, leaf-litter, or crossing roads during day or at night, particularly after heavy rains.1,46 These snakes forage actively in search of prey, which includes snakes (Tantilla supracincta),7 but probably also lizards and caecilians.1 Trans-Andean Coralsnakes rely on their warning coloration as a primary defense mechanism.
+Natural history: Micrurus transandinus is an uncommon terrestrial to semi-fossorial snake that inhabits pristine to heavily disturbed rainforests and evergreen foothill forests.1 This species also occurs in clearings, plantations (palm hearts and banana), and rural gardens near the forest border.1,4 Individuals have been seen active on soil, leaf-litter, or crossing roads during the day or at night, particularly after heavy rains.1,46 These snakes actively forage in search of prey, which includes snakes (Tantilla supracincta),7 but probably also lizards and caecilians.1 Trans-Andean Coralsnakes rely on their warning coloration as a primary defense mechanism.
 Individuals are usually calm and try to flee when threatened.
 If disturbed, they engage in complex and seemingly erratic behavior: they hide the head beneath body coils, crawl spasmodically forward and then backward, and display their bright tails as a decoy.1,4 They are also capable of striking if provoked.
-Individuals of M. transandinus are proteroglyphous (having fixed enlarged teeth towards the front of the maxilla) and venomous.
-Their venom is neurotoxic and, in humans, causes persistent excruciating pain, headache, ptosis (drooping eyelids), paralysis of the cranial nerve,8 and presumably also death.
+The venom of M. transandinus is neurotoxic and, in humans, causes persistent excruciating pain, headache, ptosis (drooping eyelids), paralysis of the cranial nerve,8 and presumably also death.
 In Ecuador, one gravid female contained 10 eggs,1 but the real clutch size is not known.
 Hatchlings measure 21.2–29.5 cm in total length.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..
-Micrurus transandinus has not been formally included in any IUCN red list threat category.
+Micrurus transandinus has not been evaluated by the IUCN Red List.
 Here, the species is proposed to be included in the Least Concern category because it is widely distributed throughout the lowlands of the Chocó biome, especially in areas that have not been heavily affected by deforestation, such as the Colombian Pacific coast.
-As a result, the species is unlikely to be declining fast enough to qualify for a more threatened category.
+As a result, the species is unlikely to be declining fast enough to qualify for a threatened category.
 In Ecuador, 16 localities of occurrence are in privately protected areas (Appendix 1) and the species’ potential area of distribution overlaps with three national parks.
 However, populations elsewhere may disappear due to large-scale deforestation.
 Vehicular traffic and the fear of snakes are also sources of mortality to individuals of this species.4 People in rural regions tend to kill any snake, particularly coralsnakes.

-Distribution: Micrurus transandinus is native to the lowlands and adjacent mountain foothills of the Chocó biome from eastern Panama, through Colombia, to western Ecuador.
-In Ecuador, the species has been recorded at elevations between 2 and 794 m (Fig. 2).
+Distribution: Micrurus transandinus is native to the lowlands and adjacent mountain foothills of the Chocó biome from eastern Panamá, through Colombia, to western Ecuador (Fig. 2).

 Distribution of Micrurus transandinus in Ecuador